Anupam Saraph: Career

-Earlier Anupam Saraph has worked extensively with Donella Meadows on global modelling and systems theories Theory of Organization of Systems,.
+Anupam Saraph started his career with Donella Meadows on global modelling and systems theories Theory of Organization of Systems,.
 He is credited with the development of systems theories and simulation tools that model the behavior of actors in a system and explore the evolution of systems.

-Economic Modeling, Investment Analysis

 Anupam Saraph has also worked with Malcolm Slesser et al. in Edinburgh in the late 1990s to develop the ECCO modelling paradigm for assessing the economic and energy potentials of nations and regions.
 Slesser and Saraph are also credited with the 10th World Model, Monde, that allowed the common man to explore the impact of their actions on global sustainability.
 The work of Saraph and Slesser also allows development planning and help formulate economic policies.